emustudio/emuStudio/README.md

-﻿# Welcome to emuStudio
+# Welcome to emuStudio
 [![Build Status](https://travis-ci.org/vbmacher/emuStudio.png)](https://travis-ci.org/vbmacher/emuStudio)
 [![Coverage Status](https://coveralls.io/repos/vbmacher/emuStudio/badge.png?branch=branch-0_39)](https://coveralls.io/r/vbmacher/emuStudio?branch=branch-0_39)
 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/vbmacher/emustudio/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

-emuStudio is free and versatile platform for computer emulation.
-It is written in Java, which makes it a naturally cross-platform application.

-The description of plug-ins combinations is a description of a virtual computer.
-Plug-ins represent computer components.

-Plug-ins are developed separately, following so-called communication model.
-Anyone can take those components and combine them into a working computer, just by drawing simple computer schema.

-Main purpose of emuStudio is to support education process of mainly old hardware.
-The platform has been used at Technical University of Košice (Slovakia) with very good responses of students and teachers since 2007.
+emuStudio is free and versatile platform/framework for *doing* the computer emulation.
+It is specially designed for students and programmers which want to learn how computers work while having fun in the same time.
+It has been used at Technical University of Košice (Slovakia) with very good responses of students and teachers since 2007.

+Computer emulation has been always fun, since it's a process of "building a machine" in front of you, no matter if you are a professional or amateur.
+When finished, it is then able to run programs or games written by other people, while these programs don't even recognize they are being run in *your* software, not on a hardware.

+There are many tutorials for emulation of various CPUs or other hardware and they might be useful when implementing them using emuStudio.

+From the user perspective, emuStudio is a desktop application which can emulate some predefined virtual computer.
+The computers consist of components, which are separate modules and can be programmed independently.
+User just select those components, connect them with lines into a schema, and the computer is ready for emulation.

-# Feature highlights
+# Features highlight

+* Written in Java

 * Main module with Graphical User Interface (GUI)